 As we approach a new year of learning that is filled with so much uncertainty, one thing we can be certain of is the need for literacy instruction.
-No matter if you are meeting in person or virtually, your small groups will need their literacy tools at their fingertips.
+Your small groups will need their literacy tools at their fingertips.
 Plus, when each child has their own set of literacy manipulatives, it’s much easier to manage and find everything they need.
 You just pull out their toolbox!

 Let’s take a look at how to build a literacy toolbox for our little learners and see what you might find inside one!

 Literacy Toolbox Container